 edmunds TESTED

-The 2025 Ford Maverick boasts an available hybrid powertrain, a good-size bed, and lots of interior space.
-It's not as capable as a midsize or full-size truck, and its ride quality is a bit rough at times, but overall we think the Maverick is a great way to get a lot of truck for not a lot of money.
+The 2025 Ford Maverick boasts a good-sized bed and lots of interior space, and it can be optioned to suit many tastes.
+It's not as capable as a midsize truck and can feel a bit rough around the edges, but overall, we think the Maverick is a great way to get a city-friendly truck for not a lot of money.

 How does the Maverick drive?
 The hybrid engine on the Maverick is thrifty with fuel but not the best for quick acceleration.
-In testing, a Maverick with the hybrid needs 8.4 seconds to sprint from 0 to 60 mph.
+In Edmunds' testing, a Maverick with the hybrid needed 8.4 seconds to sprint from 0 to 60 mph.
 That's a trade-off we'd make given the improved fuel efficiency, though.
-We also tested the 2.0-liter turbocharged engine, which zipped us to 60 in just 6.4 seconds, just a smidge quicker than the Hyundai Santa Cruz.
+We also tested the sporty Lobo with its 2.0-liter turbocharged engine, which zipped us to 60 in just 6.6 seconds.

 Comfort

 How comfortable is the Maverick?
 When it comes to comfort, the Maverick embraces more of the truck vibe than its Hyundai Santa Cruz rival.
 Over broken or bumpy roads, it has a choppy ride quality that never seems to go away.
 The seats are firmly padded but supportive, and they hold up over long trips.
-But there are hard plastic door panels right next to your knees, and they're uncomfortable to brace against when navigating down curvy roads.
+But there are hard plastic door panels right next to your knees, and they're uncomfortable to brace against when navigating down curvy roads or traversing a bumpy dirty road.

 There isn't much noise from the engine on the highway, but it's a bit unrefined at idle and under full-throttle acceleration.
-We also noticed a strikingly loud drivetrain noise coming from beneath the rear floor that we couldn't identify.
-These traits are a bit harder to swallow on the top-trim Lariat.
+The more powerful 2.0-liter turbocharged engine sounds a bit better.

 Interior